Tech Savvy Millennials' Mortgage

 You've probably seen us mention that Millennials are the single largest segment of home-buyers in America.

-It’s still true.
-For the 4th consecutive year, Millennials were the largest group of home buyers (34%) according to NAR’s 2018 Home Buyer and Seller Generational Trends study.
-By comparison, baby boomers were only 30% of buyers.
-Additionally, Millennials represented 45% of the purchase loan volume in the first three months of 2017.
+It's still true.
+For the 6th consecutive year, Millennials were the largest group of home buyers (38%) according to NAR’s 2020 Home Buyer and Seller Generational Trends study.
+By comparison, baby boomers were only 33% of buyers.

 However, the differences between Millennials & Baby Boomers on how they search and shop for a mortgage lender are drastic.